 Become a trained and certified Texas Master Naturalist!

-2021 initial training is now scheduled!
-Due to COVID-19, 2021 classes will be offered via Zoom on designated weekday evenings starting at 6:00 PM.
-The first class, Introduction to Texas Master Naturalist Program, will be on Monday, February 8, beginning at 6 PM.
-Class participants will receive the Zoom link before classes start.
+2021 basic training IS FULL and closed to new applicants after February 3, 2021.
+Due to COVID-19, 2021 classes will be offered via Zoom on designated weekday evenings.
 Field sessions will be on Saturdays and will follow state TMN rules for COVID-19 in effect at the time each class is offered.
 Scheduled classes are on the chapter calendar.
-A single page version is available here (link opens a pdf document).
-Be sure to read the schedule before filling out your training application as you will be asked to verify that you have read it.
-Please be aware that classes, dates, and locations are subject to change as circumstances warrant.
+A single page version of the 2021 class schedule is available here (link opens a pdf document).

 Nondiscrimination Notice: Application to the Texas Master Naturalist, Rio Brazos Chapter is open to all individuals and does not discriminate on the basis of socioeconomic level, race, color, national origin, sex, religion, age (18 or older), or disability.

 Background Checks and Waivers: All Texas Master Naturalist, Rio Brazos Chapter training applicants must agree to a photo and liability waiver, in addition to a Texas Parks and Wildlife Department background check.
 A link to the required background check form will be sent after class acceptance.
 A driver’s license is required to complete the online form.
 There is no cost to you for the background check.
 This TPWD background check is mandatory of all Texas Master Naturalists, new and current, regardless of previous or other current background checks.
 After the initial TPWD background check, background check updates are required every 3 years.